May 18, 2013 (links and photos updated December 18, 2018)

-	What also makes the aforementioned more plausible than the cops’ story is that Mr. Franklin family still has not been allowed to see his body; more than a week after he was murdered.
-There is no telling what the police actually did to him; possible scenarios include they let the dog maul him to death, than shot him; they tortured him, etc. Mr. Franklin’s body, once the family does see it, will be decomposed and manipulated beyond the point that any truth can ever possibly be known.
+What also makes the aforementioned more plausible than the cops’ story is that Mr. Franklin family still has not been allowed to see his body, more than a week after he was murdered.
+There is no telling what the police actually did to him.
+Possible scenarios include they let the dog maul him to death, than shot him; they tortured him, etc. Mr. Franklin’s body, once the family does see it, will be decomposed and manipulated beyond the point that any truth can ever possibly be known.

 *UPDATED May 19, 2013: Mr. Don Allen of IBNN News in Minneapolis has uncovered even more information as to the murder of Terrance Franklin by Minneapolis Police.
 There were at least three more cops in the house when Mr. Franklin was murdered: Andrew Stender, Luke Peterson and Mark Durand, according to Mr. Allen.
 Stender is the K9 handler, thus had to be at the scene.
 All three of them are members of the SWAT team.

-Mr. Allen’s sources told him that Mr. Franklin was unconscious when he was shot dead, with the fatal shot going to his head.
+Mr. Allen’s sources told him that Mr. Franklin was already unconscious when he was shot dead, with the fatal shot going to his head.
 Further, there was evidence of Mr. Franklin being tortured as well, with a ring indentation being above his eye…indicating he was punched very hard, which is likely what knocked him unconscious.
-In other words, Mr. Franklin was beaten mercilessly by five cops after being attacked by a dog, than shot to death.
+In other words, Mr. Franklin was beaten mercilessly by 2-5 cops after being mauled by a dog, than shot to death.
 We will update the story further once we run backgrounds on these three cops.

 Unfortunately for the people of the Twin Cities, the story does not end here.
 More than 30 minutes after the cops killed Mr. Franklin (thus no “emergency” remained) and shot themselves in the process, a third cop, Joshua Young, raced through a red light at the intersection of West 26th Street and Blaisdell Avenue.